lucasrla/remarks/README.md

 To get `remarks` up and running on your local machine, follow the instructions below:

-## 1. Copy files from the `xochitl` directory to your computer
+## 1. Copy files from reMarkable's `xochitl` directory to your computer

-I find using `rsync` the easiest way to copy files from/to your reMarkable tablet.
+I find using `rsync` the easiest way to copy reMarkable's internal files from/to your tablet.
 Check out the repository [lucasrla/remarkable-utils](https://github.com/lucasrla/remarkable-utils) for the SSH & `rsync` setup I use (which includes automatic backups based on `cron`).

-Alternatively, you can use the good old `scp` to copy files from the tablet to your computer:
+Alternatively, you can use the good old `scp` to copy the reMarkable's internal files from the tablet to your computer:

 - On your reMarkable tablet, go to `Menu > Settings > Help > About`, then tap on `Copyrights and licenses`.
 In `General information`, right after the section titled "GPLv3 Compliance", there will be the username (`root`), password and IP addresses needed for `SSH`.